 - Try to capture the "heart" of your Sonlight experience in images and words.
 We look forward to reading the thoughts you share with each photo!

-- We include over 120 photographs in our catalog each year of kids and parents who use Sonlight®.
+- We include over 120 photographs in our catalog each year of children and parents who use Sonlight.

 - Photos and captions you submit may appear in our catalog, on our website, or in other promotional material Sonlight may choose to create.
 Published photos will be accompanied by captions we write based on the information you provide us.